frontendpatterns/frontendpatterns.dev/src/content/patterns/pure-component.md

 ---
 # Pure Component

-Create components that render the same output for the same inputs without side effects.

 ## Problem

 Without this pattern, the premise that creating components that render the same output for the same inputs without side effects falls apart, and small changes trigger cascading regressions.